-Where to go if you want to leave town ?
+Where to go if you want to leave town?
 Hamptons, Shelter Island, Brighton Beach…sure, you can.
 But if you are looking for some adventure to find one of the most avant-garde examples of modern US architecture, then off to Connecticut.

 If you’re interested in architecture, you can find a real treasure 80 km north-east of New York City, in Canaan/Connecticut.
 In order to describe a new wave of classical modern architecture in the 1930s, the American architect Philip Johnson coined the term “international style“.
 He went on to co-found post-modernism.
 In 1949, together with Richard Foster, Johnson built the Glass House and used it as his residence.
 After his death in 2005, the National Trust for Historic Preservation took over and opened it for the public two years later.

 Just rent a car (e.g. at Red Ball Garage 142 East 31 St.) BUDGET and in no time you’ll drift out of Manhattan in a typical American SUV while leaving the heavy traffic from Manhattan behind you.
-You pass Queens Midtown Tunnel, cross East River and leave the Bronx behind you while the skyline off Manhattan is fading away.
-Now you still have about one our to drive but it gets rural very quickly, you feel like on another planet.
-New Canaan (population 22 000) can be reached via Merritt Parkway and you are right away in the center of it which gives you a good overview for where to drive next.
+You pass Queens Midtown Tunnel, cross East River and leave the Bronx behind you while the skyline of Manhattan is fading away.
+Now you still have about one hour to drive but it gets rural very quickly, you feel like on another planet.
+New Canaan (population 22 000) can be reached via Merritt Parkway and you are right away in the center of it which gives you a good overview of where to drive next.

 Alternatively, you can take the Metro North train, which ends here Metro North Train

 You’ll soon see why that mode of travel can be tricky in the winter months.
-I went there at the end of January, knowing full well that the visitor centre at 199 Elm Street would be closed.
+I went there at the end of January, knowing full well that the visitor center at 199 Elm Street would be closed.
 What I hadn’t counted on was that Glass House wasn’t at the same location.
 I found no information about its whereabouts, except that guided tours would be available between May and November.
 THE GLASS HOUSE

 That’s when the real journey started.
 I had hoped to get the necessary information at the coffee shop STARBUCKS NEW CANAAN but none of the baristas were aficionados of architecture.
-They only referred me back to the closed visitors centre, and served me hot coffee, over which I decided to do some field research.
+They only referred me back to the closed visitor’s center and served me hot coffee, over which I decided to do some field research.
 Disappointingly, driving around in my car and asking random passers-by for directions to the Glass House yielded no helpful hints either.
 Either the people didn’t know it or they had no idea where it might be.
-Hours of combing the town and its environs got me nowhere, but driven by the cluelessness of the Americans, I drove on.
+Hours of combing the town and its environs got me nowhere but driven by the cluelessness of the Americans, I drove on.
 And thus my persistence was rewarded.

 On Porus Ridge Road, between Winfield Lane and Arrow Head Trail, I discovered an entrance gate.
 I slammed on the brakes, took my camera and walked onto the property to collect wonderful impressions – before the gardener discovered me.